maureenjcohen/latraj/README.md

 Guidelines:

-- **Keep run-config changes out of your PRs.** Editing particle positions or paths?
-Do it in `config.py` (git-ignored), not in the scripts.
+- **Keep run-config changes out of your PRs.** Edit particle positions or paths in `config.py` (git-ignored), not in the scripts.
 Your PRs should be about new physics or plots.
 - **Test before you submit** (see any tests provided, or add one alongside your change).